Tell us your interests.

 Transfer Students (Fall)

-Transfer students who would like to apply for fall need to apply by July 1.
+Transfer students who would like to apply for fall should apply by July 1.
 However, you are encouraged to apply as early as possible.
 Notification will begin late February on a rolling basis as application reviews are completed.

 - Although enrollment in some colleges and programs may be limited, transfer applications will be evaluated as they are received and completed by July 1.